 Most Buddleias have pointed grey-green leaves and grow with an upright, arching habit.
-Try planting a few different Buddleias to keep the pollinators happy and add colour to your summer garden.
+Try planting a few different Buddleias to keep the pollinators happy.
 Except where indicated these suggestions are varieties of Buddleia davidii:

 - ‘Black Night’: a tall form (3m) with deep royal purple flowers and bright orange ‘eyes’ in the centre of each flower.

 - ‘Nanho Purple’: a compact form for smaller gardens or a large patio container.

 - ‘Buzz Sky Blue’: this is one of the compact Buzz series which are suitable for containers and small gardens.
 It grows to about 1.2m and bears bright blue mauve flowers in shorter spikes than some of the taller specimens.
 Other Buddleias in the Buzz series have pink or white flowers.